 Ad Fontes Media rates ARS Technica in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 ARS Technica is a website featuring technology news for IT professionals and technologists.
-Founded in 1998, in Cambridge, Massachusetts, it publishes news about tech policy, gadget reviews, software, hardware, etc. Since 2008 Ars Technica (translated from Latin as “art of technology”) has been owned by Advance, parent company of Conde Nast, and expanded into London in 2015.
-The website records approximately 18 million visits per month.
+Founded in 1998 in Cambridge, Massachusetts, it publishes news about tech policy, gadget reviews, software, hardware, etc. Since 2008 Ars Technica (translated from Latin as “art of technology”) has been owned by Advance, parent company of Conde Nast.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.